How to Make a Beautiful Gourd Birdhouse

 We have our own birdhouse hole size chart which shows the gourd specifications for each different bird type, so be sure to take a look at this before making or buying your own.

 What Type of Gourd is Best for Gourd Birdhouses?

 There are several different types of gourds that make great birdhouses.

 It is generally known as a birdhouse gourd, but there are specific types that you can choose from.
 The most popular type of birdhouse gourd is the kettle gourd, also known as the martin gourd or the purple martin gourd.
 These gourds are pear shaped and range anywhere from 6” in diameter all the way up to 12” in diameter.

+When you buy gourds for crafting a birdhouse, it is important to choose the right size for the bird you would like to attract.
 For larger birds like the purple martin, they prefer a 9-10” kettle gourd.
 For wrens, chickadees, and most other small birds, a kettle gourd from 6-8” in diameter works best.